-Chris has a natural presence in the courtroom, and has consistently demonstrated the ability to think and act quickly during trial and hearings.
+Chris has a natural presence in the courtroom and has consistently demonstrated the ability to think and act quickly during trials and hearings.
 These traits, along with his command of language and the law, have won him the respect of judges and attorneys throughout his career.
 Whether your goal is to win a verdict at trial or negotiate for a reduced charge and sentence, Chris is ready to put his skills to work for you as your criminal defense attorney.

-Area of practice includes all misdemeanor and felony charges including:
+Area of practice includes all misdemeanor and felony charges, including:

 - Drug Possession & Drug Trafficking

 - Violation of Probation

 - Weapons Offenses